ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 | Safety Property | Liveness Property |
 |---|---|
 | Something bad will ***not*** happen | Something good ***eventually*** happens
-| In a finite execution, we can demonstrate that something bad will happen if this property is not satisfied.<br><br>FIFO anomalies, Causal Anomalies and Totally Ordered Anomalies are all examples of safety properties because we can demonstrate that their failure causes something bad to happen | For example, all client messages are eventually answered.<br><br>However, since the definition of a liveness property tends to be open-ended, it is very difficult to provide a counter example when considering ***finite*** execution, since the possibility of having to wait forever is not excluded.<br><br>This is why liveness properties are much harder to reason about.
+| In a finite execution, we can demonstrate that something bad will happen if this property is not satisfied.<br><br>FIFO anomalies, Causal Anomalies and Totally-Ordered Anomalies are all examples of safety properties because we can demonstrate that their failure causes something bad to happen | For example, all client messages are eventually answered.<br><br>However, since the definition of a liveness property tends to be open-ended, it is very difficult to provide a counter example when considering ***finite*** execution, since the possibility of having to wait forever is not excluded.<br><br>This is why liveness properties are much harder to reason about.

 ---